Moving To Europe II – Visa Requirements & Stay Limits (For US Citizens)

 For France, there’s a similar process.
 You must make an application for a specific type of residence permit (“carte de sejour de la famille d’un citoyen de l’Union/EEE/Suisse”) at your local préfecture within three months of your arrival in France.
-You’ll have to present documents proving your family link, as well as proof of lodging and financial resources, but the permit is free of charge and valid for up to five years.
-As an extra bonus, once you get this type of French residence card you’ll be able to travel freely with your spouse throughout the Schengen Area without the usual 90 day limit.
-Nice!
+You’ll have to present documents proving your family link, as well as proof of lodging and financial resources, but the permit is free of charge, valid for up to 5 years and renewable.

 ***What About Brexit?